What is the Webster PowerUp program?

 Electricity service has two parts, delivery and supply.
 Electricity delivery is the process of bringing electricity to you along wires.
 Electricity supply is the electricity itself.
 National Grid is responsible for electricity delivery in Webster.
 In addition, National Grid typically chooses the electricity supplier and passes that cost along to customers.
 This is called National Grid Basic Service.

 Within the Webster PowerUp program, National Grid will continue to deliver the electricity but will no longer choose the electricity supplier.
 Instead, Webster will choose an electricity supplier for Town residents and businesses through a competitive bid process.

-Savings will appear only on the supply portion of your bill.
-Delivery charges will be unaffected by the aggregation.
+Please note that any savings will apply only to the supplier services portion of your National Grid electric bill.
+Delivery charges will be unaffected by the Webster PowerUp program.

 What will change with this program?